-Do This Instead: The safest and cleanest item to use for cleaning surfaces are either paper towels that you can dispose of, or the more earth friendly microfiber cleaning cloths that can be thrown in the washer and reused many times.
+Do This Instead: The safest and cleanest items to use for dirty surfaces are either disposable paper towels or the more earth-friendly microfiber cleaning cloths that can be thrown in the washer and reused many times.

 Do This Instead: Use a dusting wand, Swiffer cloths, or a microfiber cleaning cloth to wipe away dust and debris from your furniture.
-There is no need for a cleaning solution for dusting with these handy products.
-They are all made to pull dust away without leaving behind any unwanted residue.
+There is no need for a cleaning solution when dusting with these handy products.
+They are all made to pull away dust without leaving behind any unwanted residue.

-Mopping your floors with a mop, a bucket of water, and cleaning solution used to be the only way to get your floors clean.
-Now, mopping can damage some floors causing them to warp and discolor.
-Mopping also leaves a lot of water and cleaning product on your floors that needs to be rinsed or dried, which is a lot of work.
+Mopping your floors with a mop, bucket of water, and cleaning solution used to be the only way to get your floors clean.
+Now, mopping can damage some floors, causing them to warp and discolor.
+Mopping also leaves a lot of water and cleaning product on your floor that needs to be rinsed or dried, which is a lot of work.

 Do This Instead: Instead of mopping your floors, use a microfiber cloth and cleaning solution.
-For wood floors, this Bona hardwood floor cleaner is a great product to use with either the microfiber cloth or the Bona spray mop.
-It leaves no residue behind, plus it's super safe.
+For wood floors, this Bona Hardwood Floor Cleaner is a great product to use with either a microfiber cloth or a Bona Spray Mop.
+It leaves no residue behind, plus it's very safe.
 For tile and laminate floors, steam is best.
 You don't even need any cleaning solution to get your floors super clean.
 This steam mop will leave your floors streak-free and shiny.

-Gone are the days when you have to use harsh, chemical-filled, abrasive cleaners such as bleach to get your bathtub and shower clean.
-No more choking on fumes while you wipe down your bathroom... it's really not necessary (nor safe), especially if you're doing it on a regular basis.
+Gone are the days of using harsh, chemical-filled, abrasive cleaners, such as bleach, to get your bathtub and shower clean.
+No more suffocating on fumes while you wipe down your bathroom.
+It's really not necessary (nor is it safe), especially if you're doing it on a regular basis.